davepinch/pinchy.cc/content/topics/places/straits/hale-passage-in-pierce-county/hale-passage-in-pierce-county.md

   - Shaws Cove
   - Carr Inlet
 description: "The Hale Passage separates Fox Island from the Kitsap Peninsula.
-The east end connects to Carr Inlet. "
+The east end connects to Carr Inlet. " not to be confused with: Hale Passage (Whatcom County)
 openstreetmap: "https://www.openstreetmap.org/relation/13312656"
 strait in:
   - Pierce County, Washington